Trails for everyone, forever

 Elevation Gain: 150 feet

 Fort Flagler State Park is one of five impressive military installations that were established in close proximity to protect Puget Sound from invaders during times of war.
-Although snow may be a rare sighting at Fort Flager, this beach walk still pretty satisfying without.
+Although snow may be a rare sighting at Fort Flager, this beach walk is still pretty satisfying without it.

 Weldon Wagon Road